benjisho/insurance-agency-website/README.md

 `docker build -t insurance-agency-website -f docker/Dockerfile .`
 3. Run the Docker container:
 `docker run -d -p 8080:80 --name insurance-website-container insurance-agency-website`
 4. Access the website in your browser at `http://localhost:8080`.

+### Docker Compose

+To run the website using Docker Compose, follow these steps:

+1. Install Docker Compose on your machine (https://docs.docker.com/compose/install/).

+2. Navigate to the project directory containing the `docker-compose.yml` file.

+3. Run the Docker Compose command to start the containers:
+`docker-compose up -d`

+4. Access the website in your browser at `http://localhost:8080`.

 ## License